 - 1 teaspoon kosher salt

 - Add all the ingredients for the marinade into a bowl and whisk together to combine.

-- Add the chicken to a resealable bag or a dish.
-Pour the marinade into the bag (or dish) making sure the the chicken is completely covered in the marinade.
-Place in the refrigerator for at least 4 hours or up to overnight.
+- Add up to 2 pounds of chicken to a resealable bag.
+Pour the marinade into the bag and seal.
+Massage the chicken to make sure that it is completely coated in the marinade.
+Refrigerate for at least 4 hours or up to overnight.
 The more time the chicken is in the marinade the better the flavor will be!

 - Category: Dinner